scs/substrate-api-client/README.md

 	}
 }
 ```
-If a websocket library is available in your `no_std` environment, then your implementation may look similiar.
+If a websocket library is available in your `no_std` environment, then your implementation may look similar.

 #### Subscription
  A little more complex is the second trait [`Subscribe`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L50-L62), which does not only send a subscription request to the node, it also keeps listening and updating accordingly.